'Lots Of Screaming': Witness Recalls Moment Father, 2 Children Plunged 15 Feet From Camelback Chairlift

 TANNERSVILLE, Pa.
 (CBS) — Tragedy at a popular ski resort in the Poconos.
 A man and his two children plunged several feet from the chairlift.

-Tonight, Eyewitness News spoke with a man who witnessed the whole thing just moments after he let that family go ahead of him in line.READ MORE: WATCH: New Jersey Mom Returns From Service Overseas, Surprises Daughter On Her Birthday
+Eyewitness News spoke with a man who witnessed the whole thing just moments after he let that family go ahead of him in line.READ MORE: Philadelphia Weather: Region In Store For Sunny, Cloudy Afternoon Before Rain Chances Return Later This Week

 It was a picture-perfect day on the slopes.
 Fifty-four-year-old Doug Mackie was celebrating his birthday, skiing at Camelback with his son when the chairlift he was on suddenly stopped.